handfoot/metadata/README.md

 *Last Update: November 2020*

-Whether you are taking photos or videos from your phone, or producing content using software such as Photoshop, Sketch, or other tools, the files you produce will often include `metadata` information that is not part of the content of your media, but still attached to the file.
+Whether you are taking photos or videos from your phone, or producing content using software such as Photoshop or Figma, the files you produce will often include `metadata` information that is not part of the content of your media, but still attached to the file.

 The metadata will include information that may compromise your security and privacy.
 It will include information such as the geo-coordinates of where the photo had been taken, camera's settings (such as aperture and light, camera model), time and date, copyright information, software used to produce the media, and even the name or owner of the software license and the operating system information, ... you get the point.